METAPHOR, ANALOGY, MODEL

 Politicians [are] catering to a public that doesn’t understand the rationale for deficit spending, that tends to think of the government budget via analogies with family finances.

 When John Boehner, the Republican leader, opposed US stimulus plans on the grounds that “American families are tightening their belt, but they don’t see the government tightening its belt”, economists cringed at the stupidity.
 But within a few months the very same line was showing up in Barack Obama’s speeches […].
-Similarly, the Labour party […]
+Similarly, the Labour Party […]

 (The Guardian 04-29-2015)[3]